AdmiJW/Open-Trivia-King/README.md

 # Remarks:

 * Check out the tutorial for releasing flutter on play store [__HERE__](https://www.youtube.com/watch?v=g0GNuoCOtaQ).
 (Note you do need to pay a one-time payment of ~USD25 == MYR100).
-* The ost for this application is created by myself at [Youtube](https://www.youtube.com/watch?v=9L3LzfK4jjk)
+* The OST for this application is created by myself, watch at [Youtube](https://www.youtube.com/watch?v=9L3LzfK4jjk)